tehomic/blog/docs/_posts/2023-07-28-version-control.markdown

 <bref>Job 9:8 NIV</bref>
 .<bref>8</bref> He alone stretches out the heavens and treads on the waves of the sea.

-Is the One who treads on the waves of the sea the same person who walked on the sea of Galilee ... yes!
+Is the One who treads on the waves of the sea the same person who walked on the sea of Galilee?
+Yes!
 The Son of God, Jesus Christ is His name.

 <bref>Psa 104:2 NIV</bref>
 .<bref>2</bref> The LORD wraps himself in light as with a garment; he stretches out the heavens like a tent